heimidal/vimfiles/README.md

 - Run `git submodule init`
 - Run `git submodule update`
 - Run `bash update`
+- Launch [MacVim][macvim] from Terminal by typing `mvim` and hitting enter
+- Right click the logo in your dock and select `Options > Show in Finder`
+- Create an alias of `MacVim.app` and drop it in the `/Applications/` directory (this will allow it to be found by Spotlight)
+- Optionally choose to keep the icon in your dock `Options > Keep in Dock`

 You should now be ready to get down to business.